Trading Bots

 6. Retain profit from swap rates exceeding deposit cost

-Use Case: When market is buying risk tokens below 1:1 underlying value
+**Use Case**: When the market is buying risk tokens below 1:1 underlying value

 **Strategy**: Arbitrage Balancer market rates vs TRP 1:1 redemption rate